vuejs/v2.vuejs.org/source/api/filters.md

 ### filterBy

-**Syntax:** `filterBy searchKey [in dataKey]`.
+**Syntax:** `filterBy searchKey [in dataKey...]`.

-- this filter only works in `v-repeat`
+- this filter only works for Array values
-- this is a computed filter

-Make `v-repeat` only display a filtered version of the source Array.
+Return a filtered version of the source Array.
 The `searchKey` argument is a property key on the context ViewModel.
 The value of that property will be used as the string to search for:

 ``` html
 <input v-model="searchText">